tngan/loopback-redux-react-boilerplate/README.md

 ```

 ##Scripts
-- **npm run deploy**: Bundles the application into .build/dist.
+- **npm run deploy**: Bundles the application into `.build/dist`.

 - **npm run start_prod**: Starts production server, make sure you have already deployed the application.

 - **npm run clean**: Removes the bundled files.

 ##Built-in example
-A simple 'Hello World'-type Redux-React application is included in this boilerplate.
-You can find those files under /client.
+A simple 'Hello World' Redux-React application is included in this boilerplate.
+You can find those files under `/client`.

 Hot reloading is only applied in development mode.
-When you simply modify and save the files (e.g. stylesheet and component.js), then you can see the change in real-time.

 In production mode, the code base is pre-compiled and placed under `.build/dist`.

 ##License